Oliver Cromwell was the Lord Protector of England during the Interregnum in the Seventeenth Century

 1625: Death of King James the First and accession of Charles the First.

-1626: (4th October).
-Birth of his third son Richard, who was later to become the second Lord Protector of England, Scotland and Ireland, for eight months, from September 1658 until May 1659.
+1626: Birth of his third son Richard on 4th October, who was later to become the second Lord Protector of England, Scotland and Ireland, for eight months, from September 1658 until May 1659.
 Richard Cromwell was known colloquially as Tumbledown Dick and Queen Dick.

-1628: (March) Enters the House of Commons as Member of Parliament for Huntingdon.
-(May) “The Petition of Right” is presented to the King which sought to forbid arrests of subjects without trial and remove arbitrary taxation.
+1628: In March he enters the House of Commons as Member of Parliament for Huntingdon.
+In May “The Petition of Right” is presented to the King which sought to forbid arrests of subjects without trial and remove arbitrary taxation.

-1629: (March) Dissolution of Parliament by King Charles.
+1629: Dissolution of Parliament by King Charles in March.
 Cromwell returns home.

 1631: Cromwell moves his family to St. Ives, Cambridgeshire to become a farmer.

 1636: Moves his family to Ely.

 1637: The impoverished King imposes Ship Money tax on goods imported or exported by sea.